 \subsection{Charged lepton flavor violation}

-The observation of neutrino oscillation has indicated that the lepton number is not an exact symmetry of SM.
-This allows charged lepton flavor violating (cLFV) processes within SM at one-loop level and are suppressed by the tiny neutrino mass.
+The observation of neutrino oscillation has indicated that the lepton number is not an exact symmetry of the SM.
+This allows charged lepton flavor violating (cLFV) processes within the SM at the one-loop level, and they are suppressed by the tiny neutrino mass.

-At this stage, any cLFV processes such as, $\mu\rightarrow e\gamma$, may act as a smoking gun signature for BSM physics.
+At this stage, any cLFV processes such as $\mu\rightarrow e\gamma$ may act as a smoking gun signature for BSM physics.
 In our setup, the singlet scalars and the doublet fermion allow cLFV\footnote{We note that the channel $\mu \rightarrow e\gamma$ imposes the most stringent constraint on the parameter space.
 In contrast, the current experimental bounds on the channels associated with $\tau$ decays into $e$ or $\mu$ are comparatively weak \cite{MEGII:2023ltw}.
 Therefore, we use only the $\mu \rightarrow e\gamma$ process to constrain our model parameters.} interactions via loop mediated processes shown in Fig. \ref{fig:lfv}.
 The branching ratio for $\mu\rightarrow e\gamma$ is given by \cite{Lindner:2016bgg},

 The most recent constraint from the MEG-II collaboration sets an upper limit of ${\rm Br}(\mu\rightarrow e\gamma)<3.1\times10^{-13}$ at 90\% C.L. \cite{MEGII:2023ltw}.
 We impose this bound on our parameter space to ensure consistency with the desired phenomenology.
 In Fig. \ref{fig:lfvparams}, we have shown SD model parameters in the plane of $y_{1e}$ and $\sin\theta$, where the color code represents SD mass splitting, $\Delta M$.
-The gray colored points satisfy the neutrino mass constraints, while only the colored points with typically $y_{1e}\lesssim 10^{-3}$ are allowed by the combined constraints from cLFV, $(g-2)_\mu$ and neutrino mass.
+The gray colored points satisfy the neutrino mass constraints, while only the colored points with typically $y_{1e}\lesssim 10^{-3}$ are allowed by the combined constraints from cLFV, $(g-2)_\mu$, and neutrino mass.
 From Fig. \ref{fig:lfvparams}, we see that all values of $\sin{\theta}\gtrsim\mathcal{O}(10^{-3})$ are allowed by both neutrino mass and cLFV.
 The neutrino mass, as given in Eq. (\ref{eq:numass}), is proportional to the Yukawa couplings ($y_{i\alpha}$) and $y_{\chi}$.
-From Eq. (\ref{eq:theta_deltaM}), we see that, for a fixed $\Delta M$, a decrease in $y_{1e}$ results an increase in $\sin\theta$ (or $y_\chi$) to satisfy neutrino oscillation data.
-Similarly, for a fixed $\sin\theta$, a decrease in $\Delta M$, leads to decrease in $y_\chi$.
+From Eq. (\ref{eq:numass}) and Eq. (\ref{eq:theta_deltaM}), we see that, for a fixed $\Delta M$, a decrease in $y_{1e}$ results an increase in $\sin\theta$ (or $y_\chi$) to satisfy neutrino oscillation data.
+Similarly, for a fixed $\sin\theta$, a decrease in $\Delta M$ leads to a decrease in $y_\chi$.
 This implies a larger $y_{1e}$ is required to satisfy neutrino oscillation data.